Onus-personality/jsononus/web/posts/bigfive_relationships.md

   avatar: '/avatars/maccyber.webp'
 ---

-In a fascinating study published in 2016, researchers delved into how the Big Five personality traits—neuroticism, agreeableness, conscientiousness, extraversion, and openness—play a significant role in romantic relationships, particularly when mediated by self-esteem.
+In a fascinating study published in 2016, researchers delved into how the Predential personality traits—neuroticism, agreeableness, conscientiousness, extraversion, and openness—play a significant role in romantic relationships, particularly when mediated by self-esteem.

 ### Key Findings